kubestellar/kubestellar/docs/content/direct/pre-reqs.md

 <!-- start tag for check script  include -->

-## Automated Check of Pre-Requisites for KubeStellar
+## Automated Check of prerequisites for KubeStellar
-The [check_pre_req](https://github.com/kubestellar/kubestellar/blob/main/hack/check_pre_req.sh) script offers a convenient way to check for the pre-requisites needed for [KubeStellar](./pre-reqs.md) deployment and [use](./example-scenarios.md).
+The [check_pre_req](https://github.com/kubestellar/kubestellar/blob/main/hack/check_pre_req.sh) script offers a convenient way to check for the prerequisites needed for [KubeStellar](./pre-reqs.md) deployment and [use](./example-scenarios.md).

-The script checks for a pre-requisite presence in the `$PATH`, by using the `which` command, and it can optionally provide version and path information for pre-requisites that are present, or installation information for missing pre-requisites.
+The script checks for a prerequisite presence in the `$PATH`, by using the `which` command, and it can optionally provide version and path information for prerequisites that are present, or installation information for missing prerequisites.

-We envision that this script could be useful for user-side debugging as well as for asserting the presence of pre-requisites in higher-level automation scripts.
+We envision that this script could be useful for user-side debugging as well as for asserting the presence of prerequisites in higher-level automation scripts.

 The script accepts a list of optional flags and arguments.

 ### **Supported flags:**

-- `-A|--assert`: exits with error code 2 upon finding the fist missing pre-requisite
+- `-A|--assert`: exits with error code 2 upon finding the fist missing prerequisite
-- `-L|--list`: prints a list of supported pre-requisites
+- `-L|--list`: prints a list of supported prerequisites
-- `-V|--verbose`: displays version and path information for installed pre-requisites or installation information for missing pre-requisites
+- `-V|--verbose`: displays version and path information for installed prerequisites or installation information for missing prerequisites
 - `-X`: enable `set -x` for debugging the script

 ### **Supported arguments:**

-The script accepts a list of specific pre-requisites to check, among the list of available ones:
+The script accepts a list of specific prerequisites to check, among the list of available ones:

 ```shell
 $ check_pre_req.sh --list